-When you seek services at Ocean Beach Hospital, we ask that you accept responsibility for payment for those services in a timely manner.
+When you seek services at Ocean Beach Hospital and Medical Clinics (OBHMC), we ask that you accept responsibility for payment for those services in a timely manner.
 We will bill Medicare, Medicaid or your insurance for services provided.
 You will be required to sign a Consent for Treatment and Responsibility for Payment form regardless of third party insurance coverage.
 Your account is your personal responsibility.
 If any portion of your account is not covered by insurance, please contact Patient Financial Services to make other financial arrangements.

 Insurance and HMO information